trgkyle/pygame-dijkstra/README.md

 # Play-with-Graphs-
-It is a GUI application which helps you to create nodes and edges just by clicking on the screen.
-You can see various graph algorithms working just by selecting the algorithm you want to run.
+A GUI application in which you can create nodes and add edges just by clicking on the screen.
+Yoy can also see animation of graph vertices being traversed for different graph algorithms.
+This is done in PyGame in python.